-- a) Transiting or conducting lower level training activities below PTAA; - b) Entering/departing the NLFA and WLFA; or - c) Conducting air work at the Remote Navaid Facility (REM).
+- a) transiting or conducting lower level training activities below PTAA; - b) entering/departing the NLFA and WLFA; or - c) conducting air work at the Remote Navaid Facility (REM).

-Note: The VFR coastal corridor, which extends from SFC-A020, is not considered part of the OMA.
+Note: The VFR coastal lane, which extends from SFC-A020, is not considered part of the OMA.